liuertech/liuer-seo-analyzer/PRIVACY_POLICY.md

 - Current asynchronous job state, such as a content brief or page analysis that is still being processed.

 Local storage is used to keep the Extension working across browser sessions and Side Panel reopen events.

+Content plans and analysis results requested through the Liuer API may remain available through the API-backed history features associated with your Liuer account.
+For questions about server-side retention or deletion requests, contact us using the email address below.

 ## Permissions